-Plan to arrive between noon and 1 p.m. on your first day.
+Plan to arrive between noon and 1 PM on your first day.
 Please do not arrive before noon because camp staff will not be available to assist you with check-in.
-Arriving later than 1 p.m. will not allow ample time for check-in and campsite setup.
+Arriving later than 1 PM will not allow ample time for check-in and campsite setup.

 Enter camp through the main gate and continue to the parking lot.
 Park your vehicle in the lot and unload your camping gear.
-In the parking lot, staff members will be available to begin your check-in process.
+Under the welcome shelter, staff members will be available to begin your check-in process.
 Personal vehicles are strictly controlled within the main camp.